telerik/blazor-docs/components/grid/overview.md

 The grid can filter data automatically.
 You can read more about this feature in the [Filtering]({%slug components/grid/filtering%}) article.

+## Freezing columns

+The grid lets you freeze one or more columns.
+You can read more about this feature in the [Frozen columns]({%slug grid-columns-frozen%}) article.

 ## Grouping

 The grid can group data automatically.
 You can read more about this feature in the [Grouping]({%slug components/grid/features/grouping%}) article.